Tomev/qcflow/docs/source/llms/sentence-transformers/index.rst

 - **Ease of Use**: Simplified API, making it accessible for both NLP experts and newcomers.
 - **Custom Training and Fine-Tuning**: Flexibility to fine-tune models on specific datasets or train new models from scratch for tailored NLP solutions.

-With MLflow's Sentence-Transformers flavor, users benefit from:
+With QCFlow's Sentence-Transformers flavor, users benefit from:

 - **Streamlined Experiment Tracking**: Easily log parameters, metrics, and sentence embedding models during the training and fine-tuning process.
 - **Hassle-Free Deployment**: Deploy sentence embedding models for various applications with straightforward API calls.
 - **Broad Model Compatibility**: Support for a range of sentence embedding models from the Sentence-Transformers library, ensuring access to the latest in embedding technology.

-Whether you're working on semantic text similarity, clustering, or information retrieval, MLflow's integration with Sentence-Transformers provides a robust and efficient pathway for incorporating advanced sentence-level understanding into your applications.
+Whether you're working on semantic text similarity, clustering, or information retrieval, QCFlow's integration with Sentence-Transformers provides a robust and efficient pathway for incorporating advanced sentence-level understanding into your applications.

 Features
 --------

-With MLflow's Sentence-Transformers flavor, users can:
+With QCFlow's Sentence-Transformers flavor, users can:

-- **Save** and **log** Sentence-Transformer models within MLflow with the respective APIs: :py:func:`mlflow.sentence_transformers.save_model` and :py:func:`mlflow.sentence_transformers.log_model`.
+- **Save** and **log** Sentence-Transformer models within QCFlow with the respective APIs: :py:func:`qcflow.sentence_transformers.save_model` and :py:func:`qcflow.sentence_transformers.log_model`.
 - Track detailed experiments, including **parameters**, **metrics**, and **artifacts** associated with fine tuning runs.
 - `Deploy <../../deployment/index.html>`_ sentence embedding models for practical applications.
-- Utilize the :py:class:`mlflow.pyfunc.PythonModel` flavor for generic Python function inference, enabling complex and powerful custom ML solutions.
+- Utilize the :py:class:`qcflow.pyfunc.PythonModel` flavor for generic Python function inference, enabling complex and powerful custom ML solutions.

-What can you do with Sentence Transformers and MLflow?
+What can you do with Sentence Transformers and QCFlow?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One of the more powerful applications that can be built with these tools is a semantic search engine.
 By using readily available open source